Thailand shuts 'The Beach' spot indefinitely

 The move to close Maya Bay earlier this year followed on the heels of the Philippines government's decision to shutter the popular tourist destination of Boracay for six months, beginning April 26, over concerns the island's famous beaches and clear blue waters have been transformed into a "cesspool" due to sustained environmental damage.

-Boracay is due to re-open in phases, beginning this month.
+Boracay is due to reopen in phases, beginning this month.

 Unlike tiny Maya Bay, which has no hotels or inhabitants and prohibits overnight stays, the popular Philippines beach destination is home to as many as 17,000 people, many of whom are directly engaged in the tourism industry.